Refined Coxeter polynomials: Refined Coxeter polynomials

 The incidence algebra is a finite-dimensional algebra of finite global dimension.
 If $x \in X$, then the right $KX$-module $P_x = e_{xx} KX$ is an indecomposable projective module, and this gives a bijection between the isomorphism classes of such modules and the elements of $X$.
 One has

 hence the Cartan matrix of $KX$ equals the transpose of the incidence matrix of $X$.
-It follows that the Coxeter polynomial of the algebra $KX$ is independent on the ground field $K$, and we will denote it by $\phi_X$, see also~\cite[\S3.4]{Ladkani08b}.
+It follows that the Cartan matrix and the Coxeter polynomial of the algebra $KX$ are independent on the ground field $K$, and therefore we will denote them by $C_X$ and $\phi_X$ respectively, see also~\cite[\S3.4]{Ladkani08b}.

 Recall that the \emph{Hasse quiver} $Q_X$ of $X$ is the quiver whose vertices are the elements of $X$ and whose arrows are defined by the rule that for any $x, y \in X$ there is an arrow $x \to y$ if and only if $y$ \emph{covers} $x$, that is, $x < y$ and there is no $z \in X$ such that $x < z < y$.
 The Hasse quiver does not have any oriented cycles, and the incidence algebra $KX$ is the quotient of the path algebra $KQ_X$ by its ideal generated by the differences $p-q$ for all pairs of paths $p,q$ which start at the same vertex and end at the same vertex.